open-sauced/docs/docs/tools/chrome-extension/introduction-to-the-chrome-extension.md

 ## Installing the Chrome Extension

-To install the OpenSauced Chrome extension, navigate to the [Chrome Web Store](https://chrome.google.com/webstore/detail/opensauced/aebjdjjodmkdnmejakflnfpkadblfmdh) and click the "Add to Chrome" button.
+To install the OpenSauced Chrome extension, navigate to the [OpenSauced.ai extension on Chrome Web Store](https://chrome.google.com/webstore/detail/opensauced/aebjdjjodmkdnmejakflnfpkadblfmdh) and click the "Add to Chrome" button.